amirsabanovic/potjerai/README.md

 # potjerai
-A linear regression model based on data from the Croatian edition of British game show The Chase (Potjera)
+A linear regression model based on data from _Potjera_, the Croatian edition of ITV quiz show The Chase.